handroll/handroll.github.io/site/index.md

 ----------------

 handroll is for people who want to use plain text editors to make websites.
-That group could include programmers, students, scientists, writers, poets, and more.
+That group could include programmers, writers, poets, and others.

 handroll is a command line tool.
 In almost all cases, you will only ever need to type `handroll`, but a basic comfort level with a command line terminal is